AK-Homberger/Alexa-Alarm-System-ESP32CAM/AlarmContact.md

 const char* ssid = "ssid";
 const char* password = "password";
 ```
-And set the IP for the ESP32-CAM module:
+And set the IP address for the ESP32-CAM module and the sensor name as parameter **s**:

 ```
-http.begin("http://192.168.0.51:90/alarm_trigger");  // Change IP to ESP32-CAM alarm system IP
+http.begin("http://192.168.0.51:90/alarm_trigger?s=Sensorname");  // Change IP to ESP32-CAM alarm system IP
 ```

 Thats all.
+The sensor name is shown in the alarm e-mail.

 For programming the device, you need again the USB-To-Serial adapter.
 Connect it to RX/TX and GND.
 Close the Flash switch and press RST.
 Then upload the sketch.
 As module you have to set "Generic ESP8266 Device" in the Arduino IDE.